A recent local magazine edition caught my attention.

 I am a life long North Dakotan.

 I have a degree in art and art history, have traveled my fair share around the world, from Europe to South America to Australia, and also around my own country.
-I’ve stayed in German hostels and taken the train across the western U.S. with just a backpack.
+I’ve stayed in hostels, traveled by train, lived out of a backpack.
 I have been involved in humanitarian work in Central America for nearly a decade.
 I’ve been a newspaper reporter and photographer, a public school teacher, and freelance designer and writer.
 I’m a small business owner/entrepreneur, published writer, artist, private pilot, and even a former pastry chef.
 I grew up on a farm, a Centennial farm, which has been a productive part of this state for over a century.
-I’ve ridden horses in the badlands and competed with others in horse shows.
-I like to camp, I play five musical instruments, and have carved trees with a chainsaw.
-I spent a week learning to weld and use a plasma cutter.
-I have season tickets to the BMSO and my favorite composers are Dvorak, Chopin, and Rachmaninoff.
-I love ZZ Top and Led Zeppelin.
-I like trap shooting, but do not like to kill animals.
+I’ve shown horses, learned to weld, carved trees with a chainsaw, am an avid reader, and have season tickets to the local orchestra.
+I’m a member of the NRA, and I like to shoot at targets but I don’t hunt.
 I do not support the death penalty.
 I care about the environment a great deal.
-I have regular charities I support.
-My great-grandmother homesteaded out west for a time, on her own, and I come from a long line of hard-working adventurous brave women who went out and did what they were going to do and didn’t allow their life to be one of victimhood.
-I always take every opportunity to continue learning, am well-read, and continually reading.

 Piehl didn’t stop there.